PDXChinese/pdxchinese.github.io/_pages/mentalhealth.md

   - image_path: /assets/images/activities/pa_danny_luo.jpg
     title: "Danny Luo"
     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_danny_luo/'>My name is Danny and I am a sophomore at the University of Southern California (USC).
 I am currently on the pre-med track, majoring in global health and double minoring in international relations and natural science.
 I play tennis and guitar and I'm a huge music nerd!</a></p>"
+  - image_path: /assets/images/activities/pa_alisha_zhao.jpg
+    title: "Alisha Zhao"
+    excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_alisha_zhao/'>Alisha is a senior at Stanford University majoring in Political Science with minors in History and Human Rights.
+She is passionate about the intersection between human rights and government, particularly issues of affordable housing and homelessness.
+Alisha enjoys hiking, reading ethnographies, and, most recently, binge watching Scandal.</a></p>"
 ---

 OCC is so grateful to Oregon Health Authority (OHA) with a very generous grant to tackle mental and behavioral health crisis under pandemic in Chinese American community.
 We will use the grant to make a big push in the community to look into mental health issues and come out with solutions that can last beyond grant period.